bruceravel/demeter/documentation/Athena/import/columns.rst

 ----------------------------

-To import a data file, select :menuselection:`File --> Import data` or type :kbd:`Control`-:kbd:`o`.
+To import a data file, select :menuselection:`File --> Import data` or type :button:`Control`-:button:`o`.
 Alternately, you can drag one or more data files from your computer's file manager and drop them onto the group list.
 A file selection dialog opens.
 On my Linux computer, it looks like this: